 Foraging Tree Leaves, Sap, and Bark in Winter

 I’ve already pretty well covered the fruits and nuts that come from trees that hang around all winter.
 The trees themselves still have more gifts to give.

 Bark is surprisingly nutritious, and conifer needles are tasty as well.

 I know, it sounds pretty desperate to eat tree bark.
 Hundreds of years ago, believe it or not, it was a food for the rich in some Scandinavian cultures.
 The inner bark of birch trees can be made into a nutritious flour that tastes remarkably like buckwheat.
 The outer bark was cut to make food storage containers that actually helped prevent the food from spoiling.

 Pine tree bark was used in multiple ways.
-The outer bark was used to flavor crackers, and there’s some evidence that the tannins and other constituents helped the food keep and provided a medicinal benefit.
+The outer bark was used to flavor crackers and pine bark bread, and there’s some evidence that the tannins and other constituents helped the food keep and provided a medicinal benefit.

 Pine inner bark was also made into flour, and the inner bark can be marinated and cooked into something that resembles bacon.
 I know, it’s tree bark, not real bacon, but the fact that you can make something that even approximates bacon from bark blows my mind.